Troubleshooting

 Three common Coinbase panics — missing winnings, a payout that looks too small, and a negative balance right after settlement.
-All three come from the same underlying fact: Coinbase is a wrapper around Kalshi, and the display layer doesn't always update at the same moment as the settlement layer.
+All three come from the same underlying fact: Coinbase is a wrapper around Kalshi, and the display layer does not always update at the same moment as the settlement layer.

 Coinbase app